yimingpeng/rl-library/trunk/rl-competition/README.txt

 	- An environment program
 	- The RL_glue communication software

-We have taken care of RL_glue and the environments, so the important components for you are agents and trainers.
+We have taken care of RL_glue and the environments, so the important components for you are the agents and the trainers.

 ----------------------------------------------------